 - Make sure they have a fair deal on kit.
 The Lab has resource for this.

 - Help them get to get to useful workshops and conferences, especially by having a paper accepted.
 If they want you as joint author, don't be coy.
 Also summer schools.
 The lab has resources, to back up college grants.

 - Keep them to the timetable on CPGS/first and second year reports, and their third year progress statement or, even better, a draft dissertation.

-- Ensure they attend relevant graduate training schools and participate in transferable skills training course offered in-house, by the School of Technology and by the University.
+- Ensure they attend relevant graduate training schools and participate in Researcher Development activities offered in-house, by the School of Technology and by the University.

 - Point your students towards the Submitting and Examination advice and guidance when they are finally ready to submit their dissertation.

 - Name the student's Second Advisor.

 - Point your students at the Lab's Information booklet and Graduate Course Handbook pages, the Unofficial Guide for PhD Students and other Lab pages for them.

 - Cause your students to attend training and other events the Lab arranges for them.